GodotSteam/GodotSteam/docs/functions/users.md

 	* id (uint32_t)
 	* buffer (PoolByteArray)
 	* size (uint32_t)

+	**Notes:** As of Steamworks SDK 1.57, you need to pass a network identity that was created with our Networking Tools class.
+While this is optional in the SDK, currently it is required in GodotSteam 3.19+ until we make it optional.

 	---
     [:fontawesome-brands-steam: Read more in the official Steamworks SDK documentation](https://partner.steamgames.com/doc/api/ISteamUser#GetAuthSessionTicket){ .md-button .md-button--store target="_blank" }